 While the mother was relieved to receive the money that was owed to her, she also has an active lawsuit open against the Nova Scotia Justice Department, who she alleges did not act quickly enough to enforce the child support orders, allowing the father to continue not to pay her.
 However, the lawsuit was delayed after the government filed a motion asking for the father to be added as a defendant.

-For information about child support payments, contact the experienced family lawyers at Howie Johnson Barristers & Solicitors in Windsor
+For information about child support payments, contact the experienced family lawyers at Johnson Miller Family Lawyers in Windsor

 To speak with an experienced Windsor family lawyer about child custody or support, call 519.973.1500, or contact us online.
 Many of our clients are referred to us by former and current clients, and also by lawyers, counsellors and other professionals.